12121-2121230/CMOSBatteryFix/README.md

 5. That’s it.
 The script is now running and scheduled to start every time you turn on your computer.
 *  ## 🛑 How to Remove
 1. Open Task Manager and end pythonw.exe.
-2. Open Command Prompt (Admin) and run: schtasks /delete /tn "StealthTimeSync" /f [Note: Use with care as this modifies System Registry values to ensure high-frequency time synchronization.]
+2. Open Command Prompt (Admin) and run:
+"schtasks /delete /tn "StealthTimeSync" /f"
+[Note: Use with care as this modifies System Registry values to ensure high-frequency time synchronization.]
 Enjoy and ***BYE!***